0x62797465/0x62797465.github.io/_posts/2025-5-10-Is it data or data?.md

             i -= 1
     cur_char += 1
 ```
 This looks pretty good, but it only gets to `ingagalaxyfarfaraway`.
-Why is there an extra g?
+Why is there an extra `g`?
 Our initial analysis was **wrong**, the set_7th_char_g inserts g on the 7th mutation, not the 7th char!
 With a quick and dirty patch using the backspace character, we get:
 ```python
 base = ord('f')
 target = "inagalaxyfarfaraway"